MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/admin-overview/admin-overview.md

 ::: moniker-end

-    If you get the message " **You don't have permission to access this page or perform this action**" then you aren't an Office 365 admin.
+If you get the message "**You don't have permission to access this page or perform this action**," you aren't an Office 365 admin.

 > [!VIDEO https://www.microsoft.com/videoplayer/embed/3a4e19ee-1a2a-473f-8995-06de0052c169?autoplay=false]